South Sudan Refugees Swamp Uganda: Uganda At ‘Breaking Point’

 — Valerie Amos (@ValerieAmos) April 8, 2017

-Sadly, 64 per cent of new arrivals at the Bidi Bidi camp are children, while around 20 per cent are women.
+Sadly, 64 percent of new arrivals at the Bidi Bidi camp are children, while around 20 percent are women.
 Many new arrivals carry scars from fighting in their home countries.

 Jasina Nyapal is a mother of three from Juba, the capital of South Sudan.
 She said her family was attacked by militants this year.
 There is a long history of ethnic violence in South Sudan among its varied groups.